Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 Peak 7478 West Ridge to Goliah Peak

-As I neared the peak, my phone suddenly shut off due to the low temperature.
+After organizing the pack, I was off to Peak 7478, several hundred feet above.
+As luck would have it, as I neared the peak, my phone suddenly shut off due to cold temperatures.
 “Oh, crap!
-How would I find my pack now?”
-I thought as I ran several scenarios in my head.
-But I’d finish climbing for now and worry about it later.
+How would I ever find my pack?”
+I thought, running scenarios in my head.
+But for now, I’d finish climbing and think about it later.
+Then I dropped onto the east saddle from the top before continuing on the west ridge.

 Looking down at the west ridge from Goliah Peak